lokothodida/gs-hello-world/README.md

-# GetSimple CMS "Hello World" Plugin Example
+# GetSimple CMS "Hello World" Plugin
 This plugin is a redux of the [example plugin](http://get-simple.info/wiki/plugins:creation) provided on the GetSimple [wiki](http://get-simple.info/wiki/).